Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 ## 1. Project Overview

-This project focuses on analyzing and optimizing the operations of a non-governmental organization (NGO) using SQL.
-The dataset includes information about volunteers, programs, donations, and beneficiaries.
+This project aims to design and implement a comprehensive database system and optimizing the operations of a non-governmental organization (NGO) using SQL.
+The dataset includes information about staff, volunteers, donars, donations, beneficiaries, projects, activities, expenses and feedback.
 The goal is to extract insights to support data-driven decision-making.

 ---